sguox002/leetcode/leetcode-all.md

 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-895	Maximum Frequency Stack    		61.9%	Hard
+push
+pop: pop the most frequent element in the stack. hashmap to record each element's frequency for each frequency, maintain a stack map<int,stack<int>>

+->>

+<<-901	Online Stock Span    		60.9%	Medium
+stock span means from today previous stock prices are consecutively <= today's price stack for previous larger.
+Montonic stack.
+->>

 <<-907	Sum of Subarray Minimums    		33.3%	Medium
 sum of all subarray min.
 each element can be min. using stack find previous larger and next larger to get the range. if left length is L: we can have L*A[i]